When Is Hanukkah 2024? See Dates for the Holiday

 Learn more about Hanukkah, the eight-day Jewish holiday during which the menorah is lit each night, below.
-Hollywood Life has gathered key details about the festival, including when it takes place, whether it is a federal holiday, and more.
+Hollywood Life has gathered key details about the festival, including when it takes place in 2024, whether it is a federal holiday, and more.

 When Is Hanukkah 2024?

-The Jewish holiday begins on December 25, 2024, coinciding with Christmas Day, and comes to an end on January 2, 2025.
+The Jewish holiday begins the evening of December 25, 2024, coinciding with Christmas Day, and comes to an end on January 2, 2025.
 According to Britannica, the festival “reaffirms the ideals of Judaism and commemorates in particular the rededication of the Second Temple of Jerusalem by the lighting of candles on each day of the festival.”

 Does the U.S. Observe Hanukkah as a Federal Holiday?